List of Digimon Adventure characters: Adventure protagonists

-Tai is the main protagonist of story and the leader of the DigiDestined, the star player on the school's soccer team and Kari's older brother.
-His aggressive and impulsive personality often puts him in danger, but he learns that empathy and compassion are the keys to being a successful leader.
+Tai is the main protagonist of the story and the leader of the DigiDestined, the star player on the school's soccer team and Kari's older brother.
+His aggressive, impulsive, and rebellious personality often puts him in danger, but he learns that empathy and compassion are the keys to being a successful leader.
+A trademark of Tai's character design is his goggles, which carries over to the leader character of subsequent entries in the franchise.
 He is partnered with Agumon and holds the Crest of Courage (勇気の紋章, Yūki no monshō).

 Tai passed on leadership to Davis during the events of Digimon Adventure 02 while attending middle school.
 During the events of Digimon Adventure tri., Tai bonds with Daigo Nishijima and is inspired by the man to seek out a career in diplomacy.
-The Digimon Adventure 02 series epilogue depicts Tai and Agumon becoming diplomats for their respective world and Tai having a son who is partnered to a Koromon.
+The Digimon Adventure 02 series epilogue depicts Tai and Agumon becoming diplomats for their respective world, and Tai having a son who is partnered to a Koromon.